de-Medeiros-insect-lab/workflows/running_jobs/screen.md

 screen -S my_session
 ```

 where `my_session` is a name that you choose.
 When you do this, it works like you opened a new terminal window, and you can run whatever program you need.

+### Detaching from a session

 Once your program is running, you can press `ctrl+a` to tell linux you will input a screen command, and then press `D`
 This means that you want to "detach", leave it running in the background.
 You can then exit the server and the program will keep running.

 ### Listing sessions